sylhare/Apollo/README.md

 ### Mutation

-Add a book using the mutation query:
+Add a book using this simple example mutation:

 ```graphql
 mutation CreateBook {